UCLM-ARCO/uclm-arco.github.io/shapes/content/smartmirror_console_manual.md

 ## Overview

-A *Smart Mirror* can be overloaded with multiple services and utilities to serve different functionalities, but, like any other software product, must be shaped into its final user needs.
-For that, `smartmirror-console` comes in handy, as it provides a **high-level** interface to configure all *Smart Mirror* packages and services.
+A *Smart Mirror* can be overloaded with multiple services and utilities to serve different functionalities, but, like any other software product, this have to be shaped into its final user needs.
+For that, the `smartmirror-console` comes in handy, as it provides a **high-level** interface to configure all *Smart Mirror* packages and services.

 ## Ingredients